John Johnston (fur trader): Career

 During the War of 1812, Johnston assisted the British, due to his longstanding affiliations with them.
 After a direct appeal from the garrison at Michilimackinac, Johnston supplied about 100 of his men and took two batteaux for their relief in 1814.
 When an American force failed to intercept him, it continued to Sault Ste.
 Marie.
 There the US raiders burned the North West Company warehouses on both sides of the St. Mary's River, causing substantial losses to Johnston and the Company.
 The troops also raided his house, called Johnson Hall.
 They looted the library and furnishings and burned the house down.
 (Johnston's wife and children fled into the woods when the soldiers arrived.)
 Johnston never became a U.S. citizen.

 The Johnstons' oldest son Louis (also appears as Lewis) was a lieutenant in the British Navy and served on the Queen Charlotte during the War of 1812.
 He was captured by Commodore Oliver Perry during the battle on Lake Erie.
 His treatment by the Americans while he was held prisoner at Cincinnati, Ohio turned him against living under their rule.

 After the war, Johnston made a direct appeal to Governor Lewis Cass of Michigan to have the restriction against his trading in the interior lifted because of his other services to the region, but to no avail.
 He suffered financially from his losses and reduced trading and was never able to rebuild his former wealth.
 Although he applied to the British government for compensation for his losses, no payment was made.
 Believing he was too old to remove to Canada, he stayed in Sault Ste.
-Marie.
+Marie south of the river.
 In 1821 Johnston served as a Commissioner during negotiations to end the rivalry between the North West and Hudson's Bay companies and helped achieve their merger.

 Still worried about potential British agitation of Native Americans along the border, in 1822 the US government built and staffed Fort Brady at Sault Ste.
 Marie.
 With the fort and troops, other American settlers started to come into the area in greater number.
 The culture of Sault Ste.
 Marie changed markedly.
 Johnston and others who had earlier formed and dominated the community were passed by as the newcomers banded together.
 The presence of military troops formalized the role of government.
 The new American residents were reluctant to become involved with the French, Ojibwe, or Métis, and disdained most of the existing society.